- Bauer Vapor Vs Supreme Vs Nexus Hockey Skates

 The Bauer Nexus is the classic hockey skate, which starts with a wider fit from your ankle to your toes and isn’t designed to fit super snug.
 These are great skates for players with wide feet, or who just like a little bit of wiggle room in their skates.
 The classic fit is a great choice for players that won’t be skating more than a few times per week as they are super easy to break in.

 Bauer Supreme Hockey Skate Fit

 The Bauer Supreme hockey skate are engineered for acceleration and impressive top speeds on the ice.
 These are designed for fast hockey players, featuring a snug anatomical fit on your feet.
 These skates are made so your feet are locked in and won’t have any space to move around during a game.
 These will eventually form to your foot so well it will be like slipping on a glove before each game!

-CCM Ribcore vs Jetspeed vs Tacks Hockey Skates
+CCM Ribcor vs Jetspeed vs Tacks Hockey Skates

 CCM Ribcore Hockey Skate Fit

 The CCM Ribcore skates feature a close, snug fitting boot that doesn’t let your foot move around at all.
 Meant to form fit and hug your feet as close as possible, the Ribcore skates ensure you’re locked in all game.